 I grew up in a bubble, a bubble where, right now, Jews are treated like white people and have white privilege, but a bubble nonetheless.

 Similar bubbles have existed throughout history in merciful empires like Babylon, Rome, Egypt, Russia and Germany, and, if we study history, we know those bubbles popped in cataclysmic fashion.

 Much of the world, to varying degrees throughout history, has hated Jews, and, sadly, I don’t see that changing soon.
 It is human nature to hate those that are different, especially minorities.

 Although some say the Holocaust won’t happen again, as a Jew, part of me fears that sentiment is incorrect.
 The human race is capable of horrific things.
-Just look at what is happening, as you read this, in China to millions of Uyghur Muslims– and the international community is virtually silent.
-The United States, the leader of the free world, has taken no concrete action whatsoever to prevent the internment of and religious persecution against China’s Muslim minority.
+Just look at what is happening, as you read this, in China to millions of Uyghur Muslims or in South Sudan to the Nuer ethnic group – and much of the international community is silent.
+The United States, the leader of the free world, has taken no concrete action to prevent the violence and religious persecution against China and South Sudan’s ethnic minorities.

 As a Jew, I worry the bubble that exists in America, the current merciful empire, could pop under the wrong circumstances.
 And, in the digital age, with nearly all of our personal information available online, it would be virtually impossible to deny one’s Judaism.
 This stuff keeps me up at night; I fear violence against my children, my people.

 And who are your people if not your children?

 My father is not Jewish.
 He grew up in Birmingham, Michigan in the 1970s and 80s and went to Law School at the University of Michigan.
 He moved to New York City in the 1990s where he met my mother, a Long Island Jew.